 What could this mean for the hospitality industry?
 Is there a role for A-Commerce?
 We sat down in a New York sound studio to discuss this with TrendWatching’s Max Luthy, Director of Trends & Insights.

-The Gettys Group: At some of their properties, Marriott International has installed mobile phone scanners for automated check-in and keyless, mobile-phone-activated entry to guest rooms.
+The Gettys Group Companies: At some of their properties, Marriott International has installed mobile phone scanners for automated check-in and keyless, mobile-phone-activated entry to guest rooms.
 In essence, this is replacing team-member interaction with automation.
 In another example of automation at check-in, many hotels are now texting a welcome message to guests in lieu of the admittedly awkward phone call from the front desk to confirm that the room is okay.
 Are we losing the human contact in hospitality?

 TrendWatching: Well, yeah, maybe we are losing some of that interaction to automation, but is that such a bad thing?
 Honestly, do you really miss waiting in the check-in line, having an unremarkable conversation with the front desk attendant—and then going on to find that your room key doesn’t work or getting that awkward call from the front desk?
 I bet not.